Jaw pain in children

-Whilst most common in teenage girls, temporomandibular joint (TMJ) disorders can affect children of any age.
+Whilst more prevalent in teenage girls, temporomandibular joint (TMJ) disorders can commonly affect children of any age.
 Disorders of the TMJ in children can cause temporomandibular disorder (TMD).

 Does my child have children’s TMJ disorder?